opensistemas-hub/osbrain/docs/source/considerations.rst

 As you can see, this parameter accepts a dictionary in which the keys are the name of the attributes to be set in the agent and the values are the actual values that this attributes will take.

+.. note:: If you find yourself setting a lot of attributes through a proxy then you might use `oop` instead (set attributes on initialization or create a method for that purpose).

 .. _creating_proxies_to_existing_name_servers: